Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable3.md

 ## Wiring Safety Checkpoint for Motor Hat (P)

 Before demonstrating control over two of the stepper motors on the plotter, you'll need to correctly wire the X and Y axis steppers to the Adafruit Motor Hat.
 This is a wiring diagram on paper mapping the appropriate motor hat pins to the appropriate X and Y motor stepper wiring.  **Do not wire up the motor hat to the Stepper motors that came with the plotter!
-Doing so will burn out the Adafruit Motorhat!** After doing so, you'll need to meet with Dr. Herring, Dr. Trudgen, or one of the TAs to verify correct wiring/power delivery.
-Once you have passed this wiring check, you'll be given the 12V 5A power supply and breadboard adapter, as well as the 350mA stepper motors.
-We will provide you with the new stepper motors and 12V supply upon passing this checkpoint.
+Doing so will burn out the Adafruit Motor Hat!** After doing so, you'll need to meet with Dr. Herring, Dr. Trudgen, or one of the TAs in class on Friday to verify correct wiring/power delivery.
+Once you have passed this wiring check, you'll be given the 12V 5A power supply as well as the 350mA stepper motors.

-Information about the stepper motor and how it is used/wired can be found here: https://www.adafruit.com/product/324
+Information about the stepper motor and how it is used/wired can be found [here](https://www.adafruit.com/product/324).

-Thought:  You can see the wire pairing on the stepper motor specs from the link.
+> Note: You can see the wire pairing on the stepper motor specs from the link.
 However, with just the stepper motor, you can confirm which two wires go together.
-Play around with the stepper motor on the plotter and see if you can determine the wire pairing for the stepper on the Plotter.
+Play around with the stepper motor that came with the plotter and see if you can determine its wire pairing.
+More information on determining this can be found in the Adafruit Motor Hat page linked [here](https://learn.adafruit.com/adafruit-dc-and-stepper-motor-hat-for-raspberry-pi/using-stepper-motors).

 # Summary